Fin3/128BarcodeVbLibrary/README.md

 {
     class BarcodeUtils
     {
-        // pass the value to get back
-        public static string GetBarcodeEncodedValue(string value)
+        // pass the value for which you want to get back the encoded one public static string GetBarcodeEncodedValue(string value)
         {
             BarCodeLibClass bclc = new BarCodeLibClass();